-In this section, we give a simple example to show the expressibility of our qCCS.
-This example is concerned with quantum teleportation \cite{BB93}, a famous protocol in quantum information theory which teleports an unknown quantum state by sending only classical information, provided that the sender and the receiver shared an entangled state in advance.
+\begin{exmp}\rm We now present a simple example to show the expressive power of our qCCS.
+This example is concerned with quantum teleportation \cite{BB93}, a famous protocol in quantum information theory which can make use of an entangled state shared between the sender and the receiver to teleport an unknown quantum state by sending only classical information.
 This example was also considered in \cite{JL04} and \cite{GN05}.

-We first assume some predefined unitary transformations.
-The transformation CNOT performs on two qubits such that The 1-qubit Hadamard transformation $H$ and Pauli transformations $\sigma_0,\sigma_1,\sigma_2,\sigma_3$ are defined respectively as follows: